aditya1abhinav/aditya1abhinav/README.md

 - 👨‍🎓I am Aditya Abhinav, currently embarking on my engineering journey from Jain (Deemed-to-be University), Bengaluru.
-- 👋 Hi, I’m @aditya1abhinav
-- 👀 I’m interested in ...
+- 💻I am a full-stack web developer, Competitive Programmer as well as 📱ML / AI enthusiast.
+- 3⭐ coder on CodeChef
+- I love❤ to make exciting projects.
+- I really enjoy learning🚀 new languages and frameworks like React⚛ and Typescript.
+- I also love python🐍 and machine-learning/artificial-intelligence.
-- 🌱 I’m currently learning ...
+- 🔭 I’m currently working on a fullstack web app.
-- 💞️ I’m looking to collaborate on ...
+- 🌱 I’m currently learning to build progressive web apps(PWA's).
-- 📫 How to reach me ...